What is network latency?

 Theoretically, the internet is supposed to move at the speed of light.
 However, due to factors like refraction and distance, among other things, latency tends to increase.
 As a result, this causes a time lag on the network connection speed.

 A good latency means a network can retain a good connection regardless of the amount of user data being communicated to the server.
-Although milliseconds is the standard measurement unit for latency, latency can also be defined in terms of graphic updates, known as the ping rate.
+Although milliseconds are the standard measurement unit for latency, latency can also be defined in terms of graphic updates, known as the ping rate.

 To have good network performance, you'll need a suitable bandwidth, good throughput, and low latency.
 Latency variation, known as jitter, also has to be taken into account to some extent.
 Another factor that can influence latency is the connection type.
 According to the FCC's tenth Measuring Fixed Broadband Report, typical latency differs based on the connection type: